yuguaa/x/packages/x/components/bubble/demo/animation.md

 ## en-US

 Animation effect.
-It only works if 'content' is a string or 'contentRender' renders a string.
+It only works if `content` is a string or `contentRender` renders a string.
 Non-string scenes require custom rendering animations.
-When it takes effect, if 'content' remains unchanged and other configurations change, the animation does not re-execute.
+When it takes effect, if `content` remains unchanged and other configurations change, the animation does not re-execute.